 Ozempic is not suitable for:

 Please note that this is not an exhaustive list and each patient should be individually evaluated by a licensed prescriber.
-To check your eligibility, please go ahead and complete our online consultation here.
+To check your eligibility for a semaglutide plan, please go ahead and complete our online consultation here.

 Ozempic and Wegovy are very similar, but they are not exactly the same.